jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.11.9 MinMaxContrastStretch

-Performs a min-max contrast stretch on an input greytone image..
+Performs a min-max contrast stretch on an input greytone image.

 *Parameters*: